Korolvs/gaya/_posts/2016-03-17-command-driven-architecture-for-ruby-on-rails.md

 - Models
 - Views

 Models and views are the same as in the original RoR architecture, so I am not writing about them in this article.
 Commands are simple actions that don`t know where they will be implemented and what will happen with the results.
 Controllers initialize commands and run them through a middleware chain.
 And middleware (not to be confused with rake middleware) is where the magic begins.
 Middleware is class with a method to do something and call a next middleware.
 Combining and rearranging middleware you can do with commands whatever you want.
-The basic example is *Validator* -> *Executor* -> *Renderer* chain of middleware.
+The basic example is *Validator* -> *Executor* -> *Renderer*.
 Want to return JSON or write response to a file?
 Add custom logger before or after command execution?
 Or run commands asynchronously?
 Just add a middleware!

 If you want to see an example - [welcome](https://github.com/korolvs/thatsaboy)!